-Should the Review Team disagree with the recommendation of the stakeholder advisory committee, or still remain in disagreement over the setting determination, a final decision on whether to submit the setting to CMS for heightened scrutiny review will be made by a two-person team at SCDHHS, the Deputy Director of Long Term Living and the Deputy Director for Administration/Chief Compliance Officer.
+Should the Review Team disagree with the recommendation of the stakeholder advisory committee, or still remain in disagreement over the setting determination, a final decision on whether to submit the setting to CMS for heightened scrutiny review will be made by a two-person team at SCDHHS, the Deputy Director of Health Programs and the Deputy Director for Administration/Chief Compliance Officer.

 Settings Review Rubric.
 The key personnel from SCDHHS and SCDDSN developed a review rubric for settings, based on the category of heightened scrutiny review, to guide data gathering and the state level review process.
 It contains measures based on the provider settings' compliance action plans which align with HCBS requirements.
-The rubric will be tested by the Review Team for reliability and validity based on selected pilot sites.
-It will be revised as needed after the pilot.
+The rubric was tested by the Review Team for reliability and validity based on selected pilot sites.
+It was revised after the pilot.
+The two rubrics are linked below: